-Lebanon Valley Craft Brewery, 840 North 7th Street in Lebanon, is set to reopen this year, marking over 60 years since beer was last brewed at the address.
+Lebanon Valley Craft Brewery, 840 North 7th Street in Lebanon, is set to reopen, more than 60 years since beer was last brewed at the address.
 The address’ history as a brewery, however, begins over 160 years ago, at a time when breweries in Lebanon were a significant local industry.

 This brewery in particular, however, not only offers a glimpse into that period of history, but also the era of local beer production following the repeal of Prohibition.
 In fact, the Lebanon Valley Brewing Company was the only successful brewery to exist in the decades after Prohibition until its eventual closure in 1959.
 It’s a winding story with frequent ownership shakeups and name changes, and, as would be expected of a business in a city with strong German roots, it involves quite a bit of lager.